-In addition there can be a level of variability associated with quantitative results that the laboratory can calculate and monitors to provide continuous information on the performance of procedures, details of which can be provided on request.
-Please contact the Quality manager (Elisabeth.North@nbt.nhs.uk) if you would like further information.
+In addition, there can be a level of variability associated with quantitative results that the laboratory can calculate and monitors to provide continuous information on the performance of procedures, details of which can be provided on request.
+Please contact the Quality Manager (Deborah.Williams2@nbt.nhs.uk) if you would like further information.